pjsun2012/Phase5_Capstone-Project/README.md

 # Conclusion

 This research proposes building a deep learning model using the CNN method and automatically learning the corrosion behaviors to classify them.
-The results confirm that the implemented deep learning CNN algorithm is a promising tool for automated detection of corrosion.
-By giving a wide variety of corrosion images, our model can efficiently find the corrosion issues with high accuracy.
+1. The results confirm that the implemented deep learning CNN algorithm is a promising tool for automated detection of corrosion.

+2. By giving a wide variety of corrosion images, our model can efficiently find the corrosion issues with high accuracy.

+3. A high accuracy automated corrosion detection model can reduce the cost of corrosion inspections and chances of human life in danger.

 # Future Work